Tuzemák

 Tuzemský is produced from potatoes or sugar beets, diluted and flavoured by various rum essences.
-In the 19th century similar substitutes were produced throughout the crown lands of the Austro-Hungarian monarchy, which had no access to tropical colonies; they were named Inländer-Rum (like Stroh in Austria, today produced from sugarcane molasses and therefore a genuine spiced rum), Domači or Čajni (Croatia) etc.
+In the 19th century similar substitutes were produced throughout the crown lands of the Austro-Hungarian monarchy, which had no access to tropical colonies; they were named Inländer-Rum (the best-known example of this is probably Stroh in Austria), Domači (Croatia) or Čajni (tea-rum) (Croatia), Tea-rum (Hungary) etc.

 EU regulations allow the name "rum" to be applied only to products made from sugarcane.
 As a result, from 1 January 2003, this product is sold under other names like "Tuzemák" or "Tuzemský".